 Tips for Purchasing

 Make sure that the teapot can hold enough liquid to serve your needs.
-A large water capacity is a plus when you have to serve large groups.
+Large water capacity is a plus when you have to serve large groups.

 Select a teapot made of borosilicate glass, so you can boil the water directly on the stove.
 Stovetop safe glass teapots are more convenient as they eliminate the need to boil water separately and then pour it into the teapot.